Dark Chocolate (Theobroma Cacao)

 Circulatory System

-Cardioprotective – Supports vascular tone, reduces LDL oxidation, and improves endothelial function.
+Cardioprotective – Decreases LDL oxidation, supports healthy vascular tone, and improves long-term cardiovascular function.

 Nervous System

-Stimulant (gentle) – Theobromine and caffeine increase alertness without the intensity of coffee.
+Stimulant (gentle) – Theobromine and small amounts of caffeine elevate alertness without the harsh nervous activation of coffee.

-Neuroprotective – Antioxidants shield neurons from oxidative stress.
+Neuroprotective – Antioxidants protect neurons from oxidative stress and inflammatory damage.

 Digestive System

-Astringent – Tannins tighten tissues, reducing excess discharge or dampness.
+Astringent (mild) – Tannins gently tighten digestive tissues, reducing excess moisture or discharge while helping stabilize lax mucosa.

-Insulin-sensitizing – Flavanols improve insulin sensitivity and glucose uptake.
+Insulin-Sensitizing – Flavanols enhance insulin sensitivity and glucose uptake, supporting steadier blood sugar patterns.

 -